 The book provides material that is moving, inspiring and thought-provoking: it raises questions about the most central issues we need to be aware of in order to step into a different future now.
 Therefore, this book is the ideal material for a Goddess and spirituality reading group – discussions guaranteed!

-Conversations with the Goddess: Encounter at Petra, Place of Power is published by Pharos Press and is available from the website.
+Conversations with the Goddess: Encounter at Petra, Place of Power is published by Pharos Press.